 - Factory hosts over 300 events per year, and aims to connect the tech community of Berlin through their events; this ranges from fireside chats about social media to yoga classes to a weekly brunch.

 - ToyTown posts sometimes include invitations for social groups, such as a soccer league for expats.

-TL;DR: Which type of Digital Nomad is Berlin for?
+TL;DR: What type of Digital Nomad is Berlin for?

 - There are many coworking spaces and cafés to work from, and most of the cowork spaces host networking events so you can network and quickly connect with other people who may also be new to the area.